DANGERS FOR NEWBIES

 A Craft Show looks very exciting ...

 Do your homework … find out what proportion is hand made and what is buy/sell imports.
-Visit the show a year ahead of time to see how it is run.
-Check out the hidden costs e.g. union fees, electrical outlet charges etc. Try to find artists who have done it before and ask them about how it is managed.
+Visit the show a year ahead of time if you can to see how it is run.
+Check out the hidden costs e.g. union fees, electrical outlet charges etc. Try to find artists who have done it before and text them for input.

 Someone asks you to contribute to their charity auction.

 This usually means no money, no sales and no future business.
-Sadly these well meaning charity affairs have turned into bargain hunting.
+Sadly these well meaning charity affairs are heaven for bargain hunters.

-Only give when YOU believe in the cause or when the people asking are good clients.
+Only give when YOU believe in the cause or if the people asking are good clients.

 © Chris Campbell 2019